sorayamajdolashrafi/lab-11-poke-catcher/README.md

             //- getPokeStats
                 - localstorage

-            - incrementSeenPoke
+            //- incrementSeenPoke
                 - if set /else ++

-            - incrementCaughtPoke
+            //- incrementCaughtPoke
                 ++

             //- findByID
                 - copy from ghosts

         - in app.js
-            - onload
+            //- onload

-            - on click
+            //- on click

-            - after 10 rounds send to results page.
+            //- after 10 rounds send to results page.

 ## Results Page

     - HTML
-        - Table or div with list for results: seen and caught
+        //- Table or div with list for results: seen and caught
-        - Dummy data to refine CSS
+        //- Dummy data to refine CSS

     - CSS
-        -Refine, bebe
+        //- Refine, bebe

     - JS
+        - getPokedex.
-        - getPokestats.
+        - renderLineItems()
         - append to table.